AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/game-consoles/nintendo.md

 :::note Compatibility

-Applies to: New Nintendo 3DS, New Nintendo 3DS XL, New Nintendo 2DS XL, Nintendo 3DS, Nintendo 3DS XL, and Nintendo 2DS.
+Applies to New Nintendo 3DS, New Nintendo 3DS XL, New Nintendo 2DS XL, Nintendo 3DS, Nintendo 3DS XL, and Nintendo 2DS.

 :::